-For 2019, our last completed fiscal year:
+For 2020, our last completed fiscal year:

-the annual total compensation of the employee identified at median of our company (other than our CEO), was \$25,064; and the annual total compensation of the CEO for purposes of determining the CEO Pay Ratio was \$0 as Mr. Kartsotis did not receive any compensation.
+- the annual total compensation of the employee identified at median of our company (other than our CEO), was \$10,871; and - the annual total compensation of the CEO for purposes of determining the CEO Pay Ratio was \$0 as Mr. Kartsotis did not receive any compensation.

-Based on this information, for 2019, the ratio of the annual total compensation of Mr. Kartsotis, our CEO, to the median of the annual total compensation of all employees was estimated to be 0 to 1.
+Based on this information, for 2020, the ratio of the annual total compensation of Mr. Kartsotis, our CEO, to the median of the annual total compensation of all employees was 0 to 1.